Open to Three Rivers residents and those working or in education in Three Rivers District.

 Mrs.L.M.
 Smith cup - most points in Floral Arrangement

 All plant material should be in excellent condition.
 Bought flowers allowed.
 Sizes can be smaller but must not exceed the stated limit.
 Containers are exhibitors own choice but must be included in the size allowance.
+Accessories allowed unless stated

 NOVICE who has never won a Floral Arrangement class in this show.
-"COOKING TIME” An exhibit in crockery or cooking vessel.
+"COOKING TIME” An exhibit in a crockery or cooking vessel.
 (Max space 60cm height, width and depth)

 All classes open to vegan, gluten-free or sugar-free recipes.
 NO NUTS PLEASE.

-Watford Observer cup - most points in Domestic
+Watford Observer cup - most points in Preserves and BakesDomestic

 Chutney, Relish or Savoury Jam (one jar)